Airedale NHS Foundation Trust: Hospitals

 Additionally the trust provides some services at Coronation Hospital in Ilkley in Wharfedale.
 The trust used to formerly own Coronation Hospital; recent talks have led to the possibility to Coronation Hospital returning to the trust, however there have also been talks for the trust to build a new £3.3m community hospital to serve the Ilkley area.

 The trust is viewed as a pioneer in telemedicine in the UK and has used the technology to support very vulnerable patients, particularly those with dementia and in nursing homes.
 Plans were announced in November 2013 to roll the service out to 50 more nursing and residential homes working with Bradford Teaching Hospitals NHS Foundation Trust.

-In 2024, Airedale General Hospital added solar panels to their new multi-storey car park as part of their Securing the Future initiative.
+In 2024, Airedale General Hospital added solar panels to their new multi-storey car park design plans as part of their Securing the Future initiative.